hermuti/odin_landing_page/README.md

 # odin_landing_page

-this project is aimed to test my uncerstanding on flex on css For this project i will be creating an entire web page from a design they have provide for me. i have use flex propery on different area like
+this project is aimed to test my understanding on flex on css For this project i will be creating a web page from a design that was provide on odin. i have use flex propery on different area like
 1,main body layout
 2,header navigation